 - Combine the orange juice, lemon juice, thyme, rosemary, oregano and orange zest in a small bowl and set aside.

 - Pat the scallops dry.
 Combine the flour, salt and a few grinds of black pepper in a plastic bag.
-Add the scallops and shake to coat.
+Add the scallops, shake to coat, and set aside for a moment while you add the pasta to the boiling water.

-- Deglaze the pan with the juice-herb mixture, and cook until the liquid begins to thicken from the residual flour, about 1-1/2 minutes.
+- Deglaze the pan with the juice-herb mixture, and cook until the liquid begins to thicken a little from the residual flour, about 1-1/2 minutes.

 - Return the scallops to the pan, along with any juices that may have accumulated on the plate.
-Stir to coat with the sauce and serve immediately.
+Stir to coat with the sauce and remove from the heat.

 Notes